 The most important part of your paint rolling setup is the roller cover, also known as a sleeve.
 It’s tempting to buy the cheapest cover available and throw it away when you’re done.
 But you won’t mind the few extra minutes of cleanup time once you experience the difference a good roller cover makes.
 Cheap roller covers don’t hold enough paint to do a good job.
 It’ll take you four times as long to paint a room.
 And you’ll likely end up with an inconsistent layer of paint, lap marks and built-up ridges of paint.

 Instead, buy a 1/2-in. nap wool blend roller cover and give it a try.
-(One good one is the Sherwin-Williams Poly/Wool cover, about $6, which is a combination of polyester for ease of use and wool for maximum paint capacity.)
+(One good one is the Sherwin-Williams Poly/Wool cover, which is a combination of polyester for ease of use and wool for maximum paint capacity.)
 With proper care, this may be the last roller cover you’ll ever buy.